-One of the most common talking points you’ll hear leading up to an LSAT score release—and incessantly on the day scores become available—is the notion of “going grey."
-In fact a hysterical flurry of “I’M GREY!!” announcements on twitter and elsewhere is one of the most reliable predictors that scores are imminent.
+One of the most common talking points you’ll hear leading up to an LSAT score release—and incessantly on the day scores become available—is the notion of “going grey.”
+A hysterical flurry of “I’M GREY!!” announcements is one of the most reliable predictors that scores are imminent.

 Two quick notes before we begin.
 First, the grey/gray debate is really one of pure preference.
 “Gray” tends to be the American-ized spelling, while “grey” is much more commonly used throughout the rest of the world.
 Seeing as the LSAT is a global exam, I’m using the broader spelling, “grey.”

-In your LSAC account--the one you created at lsac.org when you signed up for your LSAT—you’ll see a number of green icons under the various form columns for your most recent test date.
-It looks like this for the three disclosed tests, June, September, and December*:
+In your LSAC account—the one you created at lsac.org when you signed up for your LSAT—you’ll see a number of green icons under the various form columns for your most recent test date.
+It looks like this for any disclosed test (such as the traditional June, September, and December exams*):

-At some point on the day that LSAT scores are to be released those icons will change.
+At some point on the day that LSAT scores are to be released (typically around midnight) those icons will change.
 They will, you guessed it, go grey:

-Rule of thumb then is that grey gives the day, but only fate knows the time.
+Rule of thumb then is that grey gives the day, but only fate knows the hour.

-*The February LSAT is a nondisclosed exam, meaning you won’t get a copy of the test like you do for the other three.
+*Many LSATs these days (and most in 2019-2020, in fact) are nondisclosed exams, meaning you won’t get a copy of the test like you do for the other, disclosed administrations.
 You’ll simply see your score and percentile.
-So your account icons still go from green to grey, but you won’t have as many icons since the test content links aren't present.
+Your account icons still go from green to grey, but you won’t have as many icons.
+This is because the test content links will not be present.
 Same principle, slightly different presentation.

 LSAC Green Icon Image courtesy of reddit user /drewleighderm